Disability in Canada: Statistical data

-Statistics Canada's 2022 Canadian Survey on Disability (CSD) highlighting that 27% of Canadians aged 15 and older, or about 8 million individuals, have one or more disabilities that hinder daily activities.
-This marks a rise from 22% in 2017.
-The increase is attributed to an aging population and a notable rise in mental health-related disabilities among younger and working-age adults.
-In 2022, the disability rate was higher for women (30%) compared to men (24%), consistent with past trends.
+The 2022 Canadian Survey on Disability (CSD) showed that 27% of Canadians aged 15 years and older, or 8.0 million people, had one or more disabilities that limited them in their daily activities.
+The rate of disability in Canada has increased by 5 percentage points since 2017, when 22% of Canadians, or 6.2 million people, had one or more disabilities.
+This increase can be partially attributed to both the aging population and the large increase in mental health-related disabilities among youth and working-age adults.
+In 2022, the rate of disability was higher among women (30%) than men (24%), following the same pattern from 2017.